Cardinals vs. Cubs Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has recorded 77 hits with 10 doubles, two triples, 15 home runs and 21 walks.
-He has driven in 50 runs with two stolen bases.
+- Nolan Arenado has 10 doubles, two triples, 15 home runs, 21 walks and 50 RBI (78 total hits).
+He has swiped two bases.

 Arenado Recent Games